BUEC500C1/news-analyzer-whunt1965/nlp_analyzer/README.md

     - As a developer, I want a simple API to perform sentiment and entity analysis on a text either as a deliverable to an end-user or as part of my application for understanding user input.
     - As a developer, I want to be able to use syntax analysis to break down user input in order to determine what actions to perform in my application.
     - As a developer, I want access to log-level information on each method for debugging and system analysis purposes

+## Build Instructions
+This API can be utilized by simply cloning the repo (using git clone) and then using import nlp_analyzer in whichever file needs to access the API.

 ## API Details
 (Note: exact format of params to be fed into each method are TBD -- further API documentation to be provided with implementation)